nas5w/interview-guide/docs/index.md

 **Non-goals:**

 - List every resource under the sun
-- Contain the depth and bredth of information that exists in other excellent resources
+- Contain the depth and breadth of information that exists in other excellent resources
 - Address adjacent topics like how to get an interview or how to negotiate salary

 ## How to read this guide